Statistical Critique 1

 3 Part Two: Scientific Visualizations

 It is becoming increasingly common for scientific articles to be required to provide visualizations of the data alongside a statistical analysis.
-In this segment, you will use the scientific article you selected in Week 1 (your submission to the Week 1: Statistics in Your Field assignment) and provide a critique of what the visualization does well and where it could be improved.
+In this segment, you will choose a scientific article from one of the three Dr. Theobold has provided and provide a critique of what the visualization does well and where it could be improved.

-4. Crop the image to only include the visualization / table you are critiquing
+3. Crop the image to only include the visualization you are critiquing.

-5. Save the image to your computer (as instructed above)
+4. Save the image to your computer (as instructed above).

-6. Insert the image in your document (before your written critique)
+5. Insert the image in your document (before your written critique).

 Your critique of the visualization you selected needs to address the following questions:

-1. What aesthetics are being used in the visualization / table?
+1. What aesthetics are being used in the visualization?

-2. Name at least two things the visualization / table does well — What makes the visualization clear to the reader?
+2. Name at least two things the visualization does well — What makes the visualization clear to the reader?

-3. Name at least two ways the visualization / table could be improved — What would the reader struggle to understand?
+3. Name at least two ways the visualization could be improved — What would the reader struggle to understand?